 Includes work that supports cultural heritage, this could be conserving historic features on a farm or repairing dry stone walls.
 Or, supporting a locally-branded food initiative which promotes the links between the product and the landscape in which it is produced.

 The Lake District National Park is running a series of farming events to help Lake District farmers get advice on a range of issues and opportunities that may affect them over the next few years.
 These events will focus specifically on the situation, regulations and visitor economy in the Lake District and are open to all landowners within the National Park.
-We will be running events on the new Farming in Protected Landscapes funding grants over the next few months and will advertise the dates here.
+We will be running events on the new Forestry and Farming in Protected Landscapes funding grants over the next few months and will advertise the dates here.

 The Lake District National Park aims to;